OpenID Connect Client and Token Propagation Quickstart

 ./gradlew --console=plain quarkusDev

-You will be asked to log in into a Single Page Application
+When asked, log in to a Single Page Application

 -